marina-cerame/Shortly/README.md

 ### Basic Requirements:

-- Build a simple authentication system - from scratch:
+- Build a simple session-based server-side authentication system - from scratch:
   * [ ] Create a new table `users` with columns `username` and `password`.
 Consider how you will store this information securely.
 What models will you need and what behavior will they encapsulate?
   * [ ] Allow users to register for a new account, or to login - build pages for login and sign up, and add routes to process the form data using POST actions.
   * [ ] Add a `checkUser` helper to all server routes that require login, redirect the user to a login page as needed.
 Require users to log in to see shortened links and create new ones.
 Do NOT require the user to login when using a previously shortened link.